-Our lead product development candidate is prGCD (taliglucerase alfa) for the treatment of Gaucher disease, which we are developing using our ProCellEx protein expression system.
+Our lead product development candidate is taliglucerase alfa for the treatment of Gaucher disease, which we are developing using our ProCellEx protein expression system.
 Gaucher disease is a rare and serious lysosomal storage disorder with severe and debilitating symptoms.
 Taliglucerase alfa is our proprietary recombinant form of glucocerebrosidase (GCD), an enzyme naturally found in human cells that is mutated or deficient in patients with Gaucher disease.
 In July 2007, we reached an agreement with the U.S. Food and Drug Administration, or the FDA, on the final design of our pivotal phase III clinical trial of taliglucerase alfa, through the FDA's special protocol assessment (SPA) process.
 The phase III clinical trial was completed in September 2009 and, on October 15, 2009, we announced positive top-line results from the trial.
 On December 9, 2009, we filed our New Drug Application (NDA) for taliglucerase alfa, and in January 2010 the FDA requested additional data regarding the Chemistry, Manufacturing and Controls (CMC) section of our NDA.
-No additional clinical or preclinical information was requested.
-The request focused primarily on the validation of the manufacturing process in our upgraded manufacturing facility.
-A validation plan for our manufacturing process of taliglucerase alfa has already been established and reviewed by the FDA.
-We provided the requested data to the FDA in April 2010.
+We provided the requested data in April 2010 and in July 2010 we received notification from the FDA that it had accepted the filing of our NDA and assigned a PDUFA date of February 25, 2011 to taliglucerase alfa.

-We expect to submit similar applications with other comparable regulatory agencies in other countries during 2010.
 In March 2010, the Israeli Ministry of Health completed a successful audit of our manufacturing facilities in Carmiel, Israel.
 The audit was performed as part of the Ministry of Health's evaluation of our manufacturing process for taliglucerase alfa.

 In addition to our recently completed phase III clinical trial, during the third quarter of 2008, we initiated a double-blind, follow-on extension study as part of the trial.
 We also initiated a home care treatment program for patients enrolled in the extension study and in December 2008, we initiated a clinical study evaluating the safety and efficacy of switching Gaucher patients currently treated under the current standard of care to treatment with taliglucerase alfa.
-The current standard of care for Gaucher patients is enzyme replacement therapy with Cerezyme TM which is produced by Genzyme Corporation and, until the recent approval of VPRIVTM by Shire plc in February 2010, the only approved enzyme replacement therapy for Gaucher disease.
+The current standard of care for Gaucher patients is enzyme replacement therapy with CerezymeTM which is produced by Genzyme Corporation and, until the recent approval of VPRIVTM by Shire plc in February 2010, the only approved enzyme replacement therapy for Gaucher disease.
 Enzyme replacement therapy is a medical treatment in which recombinant enzymes are injected into patients in whom the enzyme is lacking or dysfunctional.
-The switch-over study is not a prerequisite for approval of taliglucerase alfa.
-In December 2009 we filed a proposed pediatric investigation plan to the Pediatric Committee of the European Medicines Agency, or EMEA.
+The switch-over study is not a prerequisite for approval of taliglucerase alfa by the FDA.
+In December 2009 we filed a proposed pediatric investigation plan to the Pediatric Committee of the European Medicines Agency, or EMEA, which was approved during the second quarter of 2010.